DomaCom Newsletter – June 2015

 Anniversary of 1st bookbuilds

 We’re excited to say we are approaching the anniversary of our first property bookbuilds in mid-August.
 These were commenced in July 2014 under the auspices of financial planning firm Shartru Wealth Management.
-Shartru have since introduced more than 40 clients to DomaCom’s innovative fractional property investing platform, purchasing several residential property investments through the Fund.
+Shartru has since introduced more than 40 clients to DomaCom’s innovative fractional property investing platform, purchasing several residential property investments through the Fund.

 Reduction of minimum investment amount an advantage